 HTML stands for HyperText Markup Language.
 It was created by Tim Berners-Lee in 1990 for displaying documents on the web.
 Since then it has obviously grown and improved to what we see today on the web.

 You can take well-formatted HTML content and display it in different presentations.
 As you can see in the images below.
 The first one is a PDF document in Pocket, which is still the same.
 The second one is a transcript web page in Pocket with night mode and custom font and size.

 If you use for example WordPress or other CMS for your podcast website.
-You can make sure (including it in your website development requirements) that the template that displays episodes and show notes is also suited for readable transcripts.
+You can make sure (including it in your website development requirements) that the template that displays episodes and shows notes is also suited for readable transcripts.
 It’s always handy to be familiar with the basic HTML text formatting tags.
 This way you will have readable and accessible transcripts for people and search engines.

 Transcript web pages make me very happy.
-It makes people who can’t or don’t want to listen to podcasts happy.
+It makes people who can’t or doesn’t want to listen to podcasts happy.
 It makes search engines happy.
 And in return, the podcast gains more followers.
 Everybody is happy.